 How can we properly “memorialize” those who’ve given their lives for this country?

-people, including those who died, weren’t thinking (if they had time too think) about “God, Mother and Apple Pie”, or the constitution they had sworn to protect and defend – they were thinking about their buddies -- about the soldiers,
+including those who died, weren’t thinking (if they had time to think) about “God, Mother, and Apple Pie”, or the constitution they had sworn to protect and defend – they were thinking about their buddies -- about the soldiers, sailors,

 Marines, airmen, or others around and “behind” them.

 So, be a little more like that: sacrifice some of your time; get out of your “comfort zone” and give of yourself for others.